Last updated 13 September 2025

 Consideration is given

 Consideration means that each person promises to do something or give some value to create a binding contract.
 There is consideration where one person pays money and the other person provides goods or services.
+Consideration is not required for a deed, which is a special contract.

 If a person promises to give $1000 to another person as a gift, no contract is formed as there is no consideration.